bfetler/lending_club/README.md

     + insensitive to parameter choice
     + may be slower than other methods
 + Naive Bayes
-    + 90% +- 5% accuracy
+    + 89% +- 5% accuracy
     + sensitive to parameter choice (seven columns optimal)
     + reasonably fast
 + Logistic Regression
     + 89% +- 4% accuracy
-    + somewhat sensitive to parameter choice (five to seven columns optimal)
+    + somewhat sensitive to parameter choice (five to eight columns optimal)
     + fast

 Any of the above classification methods will predict high or low interest rate with about 89% +- 5% accuracy.
 The training error estimate is low and consistent across methods, indicating the error comes from variability within the data.  *Logistic Regression* is the best choice, since it is fast, accurate, and easy to implement with a little optimization.